Partition of Ireland: Government of Ireland Act 1920

 The British government introduced the Government of Ireland Bill in early 1920 and it passed through the stages in the British parliament that year.
 It would partition Ireland and create two self-governing territories within the UK, with their own bicameral parliaments, along with a Council of Ireland comprising members of both.
 Northern Ireland would comprise the aforesaid six northeastern counties, while Southern Ireland would comprise the rest of the island.
 The Act was passed on 11 November and received royal assent in December 1920.
 It would come into force on 3 May 1921.
 Elections to the Northern and Southern parliaments were held on 24 May.
 Unionists won most seats in Northern Ireland.
 Its parliament first met on 7 June and formed its first devolved government, headed by Unionist Party leader James Craig.
 Republican and nationalist members refused to attend.
 King George V addressed the ceremonial opening of the Northern parliament on 22 June.
 Meanwhile, Sinn Féin won an overwhelming majority in the Southern Ireland election.
 They treated both as elections for Dáil Éireann, and its elected members gave allegiance to the Dáil and Irish Republic, thus rendering "Southern Ireland" dead in the water.
 The Southern parliament met only once and was attended by four unionists.

 On 5 May 1921, the Ulster Unionist leader Sir James Craig met with the President of Sinn Féin, Éamon de Valera, in secret near Dublin.
 Each restated his position and nothing new was agreed.
 On 10 May De Valera told the Dáil that the meeting "... was of no significance".
-In June that year, shortly before the truce that ended the Anglo-Irish War, David Lloyd George invited the Republic's President de Valera to talks in London on an equal footing with the new Prime Minister of Northern Ireland, James Craig, which de Valera attended.
+In June that year, shortly before the truce that ended the Anglo-Irish War, David Lloyd George invited the Irish President de Valera to talks in London on an equal footing with the new Prime Minister of Northern Ireland, James Craig, which de Valera attended.
 De Valera's policy in the ensuing negotiations was that the future of Ulster was an Irish-British matter to be resolved between two sovereign states, and that Craig should not attend.
-After the truce came into effect on 11 July, the USC was demobilized (July - November 1921).
+After the truce came into effect on 11 July, the USC was demobilized (July – November 1921).
 Speaking after the truce Lloyd George made it clear to de Valera, 'that the achievement of a republic through negotiation was impossible'.